 Topics covered: Students are given a choice between two prompts: one creative writing prompt and one essay-type prompt.

-At the beginning of the test, you will be asked to write an essay in 25 minutes.
+At the beginning of the test, you will be asked to write an essay/story in 25 minutes.
 You'll have a choice between a creative writing prompt and an essay-type prompt.
 Your writing sample will be sent to the admission officers at the schools to which you're applying to help them assess your writing skills.
 This section is not scored by SSATB, and a copy of it is not included in the scores that are sent to your family—unless you choose to purchase a copy of your writing sample to accompany your online score report.

 Quantitative (Math) Section